charlescol/schema-manager/README.md

 | **Protobuf** | `.proto`              | Parses Protobuf schema files, supports extracting dependencies from `.proto` files.        |
 | **Json**     | `.json`               | Parses JSON schema files, supports extracting dependencies from `.json` files.             |

-Please refer to the [Parser Documentation](how-to/create-parser.md) for more details on how to create a parser.
+Please refer to the [Parser Documentation](how-to/create-parser.md) for more details on how to contribute and create a parser.

 ---